HubertHuckevoll/geoget/README.md

 #### Defaults:

-  If no flags or arguments are provided, the english CI-latest version of GEOS is downloadedinto "geospc", along with the regular Basebox (that does not provide host internet access yet).
+  If no flags or arguments are provided, the english CI-latest version of GEOS is downloaded into "geospc", along with the regular Basebox (that does not provide host internet access yet).

 ### Usage Samples